 With months running out yet so much left to explore, I made a new mission to get back into Peru quickly with the intention to travel north to the famed ´Cordillera Blanca´.
 Given such a journey would take days of butt-numbing bus rides from La'Paz through Cusco to Lima, I decided to book a cheap domestic flight from Juliaca near Puno, straight for the nation's capital on Friday, July 13.

 I'm not superstitious, however did roll my eyes when things got complicated after reaching La'Paz to be informed that most major roads in southern Peru had been blocked for days.
-Apparently thousands of locals were supporting a protest against new government policy aimed to radically improve 'teacher quality' across the country, hence my original plan to reach
+Apparently thousands of locals were supporting a protest against new government policy aimed to radically improve 'teacher quality' across the country, hence my original plan to reach Juliaca the following day (located just hours inside the Peruvian border) was going to get much more complicated.

 In addition my tourist VISA was running out so I at least had to try crossing into Peru sooner rather than later, hence I travelled on Thursday 12th to Copacabana on Lake Titicaca (which I had visited 2 mths prior with Nic) to get ´that much closer´ to the border.
 Luckily, early on Friday July 13 with little over half a day till my flight, word spread that the strike would be alleviated for a few hours in the morning, so I took the window of opportunity to attempt crossing into Peru and beelining for Puno.

-he crossing went as smoothly as expected under such circumstances (ie. long queueing at immigration with hundreds of others before being lumped onto a new bus on the other side of the border which HAD NOT received my main backpack from the old bus until it was mentioned), yet within an hour of travelling alongside pretty Lake Titicaca we were halted by masses of dirt mounds, shouting locals and banked up traffic.
+The crossing went as smoothly as expected under such circumstances (ie. long queueing at immigration with hundreds of others before being lumped onto a new bus on the other side of the border which HAD NOT received my main backpack from the old bus until it was mentioned), yet within an hour of travelling alongside pretty Lake Titicaca we were halted by masses of dirt mounds, shouting locals and banked up traffic.

 Naturally we poured out of our bus to check out the commotion before being promptly told by the driver that we wouldn't be going any further.
 Having crossed the border 'early' did have it's advantages though, in that we could better see what was going on and I noticed an open, empty ambulance parked along the roadside.
 Suggesting to Nathaniel (my latest travel buddy) that perhaps we could get more helpful information from the medics, we approached with our basic Spanish skills to learn that they were also heading to Puno and were negotiating a humanitarian right-of-passage; despite no sign of an injured patient inside.
 I quickly flashed some US dollars and asked if we could stowaway in the back of the ambulance to pass through and amazingly we were soon grabbing our backpacks and indiscreetly getting into the main cabin to spend the following few hours on-route to Puno.